Julfa District: Geography

 The district borders Armenia to the North-East, and Iran to the South.
 Julfa District is in the east from Nakhchivan city.
 Damirlidagh Mountain (3368 m) is the highest point of the district.
 Summer of the district is hot and dry, but winter is cold.
 Average temperature in January is between -10 and -3 °C, in July between +19 and +28 °C. Amount of annual precipitation is 200–600 mm.
 The Alinja, Garadara Rivers and the Aras River (along the border with Iran) flow through the district's territory.
 There are forest massifs in the mountains where trees such as oak, beech and hornbeam grow.
 Fauna is represented by such animals as wolf, fox and rabbit.

 Population

-Compared to 1980, at the beginning of the 2005 the district's population increase of about 13,177 people or a 52.4%.
-On average density per 1 km2 is 39 persons.
+Compared to 1980, at the beginning of 2005 the district's population increased by about 13,177 people or 52.4%.
+On average density per square kilometer is 39 persons.
 Its large settlements are the Julfa city and the villages of the Yayji, Abragunus and Bananiyar.
 According to the State Statistics Committee, as of 2018, the population of city recorded 46,400 persons, which increased by 10,000 persons (about 27.4 percent) from 36,400 persons in 2000.
-23,300 of total population are men, 23,100 are women.
+Of the total population, 23,300 are men and 23,100 are women.
 More than 25,4 percent of the population (about 11,800 persons) consists of young people and teenagers aged 14–29.